WalletScrutiny/WalletScrutinyCom/_android/io.bluewallet.bluewallet.md

-**Update 2021-03-22:** Already in January the provider added *"- This wallet is hosted by BlueWallet."* without any further explanation that his means that BlueWallet which appears to not be a legal entity is in control of the Bitcoins on those LN accounts.
+**Update 2021-03-22:** Already in January the provider added *"- This wallet is hosted by BlueWallet."* without any further explanation that this means that BlueWallet which appears to not be a legal entity is in control of the Bitcoins on those LN accounts.
 They also closed
 [the issue about the disclaimer](https://github.com/BlueWallet/BlueWallet/issues/2364).